Did you know 1 in 6 children between 2 and 8 years has a developmental, mental, or behavioral disorder?

 Thankfully, there are ways to settle the nerves.
 Visiting the camp beforehand is a great way to do just that.
-Hopefully, this piece has demonstrated exactly how it can help.

 Would you like more information about summer camps?
 Click here to request free info about sleepaway camps and teen programs.